vikashkr96/Python-and-its-Libraries/README.md

 - **Mathematics** – calculations, statistics, and number operations
 - **File Handling** – reading, writing, and processing files
 - **Web Requests** – APIs, HTTP requests, and web scraping
-- **Visualization** – creating charts and plots using Matplotlib and Seaborn
+- **Visualization** – creating charts and plots using Matplotlib and Seaborn And many more ......

 This repository is ideal for beginners and intermediate learners who want to strengthen their Python programming skills through hands-on practice.